God created evil. We see evil all around us. The argument says, “God created everything, so it must include evil.” Dead wrong. Here’s why.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God Created Evil.
+Please use the Social Network links just below to share this information from The Explanation, God Created Evil.
 NO He didn’t, God Only Creates Good